Pinning Nixpkgs without Channels

 }

-The same part can be written is bash as (disclaimer: I didn't test it):
+The same part can be written in bash as (disclaimer: I didn't test it):

 NIXPKGS_PIN=$(nix eval --raw -f $NPINS_PATH nixpkgs)